Sparky125/CipherBreaker/README.md

 # Notes #
 Make sure you cd into the directory where your dictionary is stored

+Change name of dictionary to "word_alpha.txt" or change it in the code on Line 46

 I found this helps for longer texts of substitution ciphers, if you find the longest word in a ciphertext, you can run the code with the ciphertext and find possible words for the ciphertext, adding it into your key to help decipher the rest of the text